ezrosent/frawk/info/parallelism.md

 > input.

 When frawk is passed the `pr` or `pf` command-line options, it is compiled in _parallel mode_.
-In this mode, the frawk program is broken into three stages:
+In this mode, the frawk program is broken into three "stages":

 1. The `BEGIN` block is executed by a single thread.
 2. The main loop (i.e. pattern/action pairs aside from `BEGIN` and `END`) is